lemoncheesecake/lemoncheesecake/README.md

   --disable-reporting DISABLE_REPORTING [DISABLE_REPORTING ...]
                         The list of reporting backends to remove (from base backends)
-  --show-stacktrace     Show full stacktrace will getting an unexpected
-                        exception from user code
 ```

 Tests are run like this: